Sufyan-Pal/100-days-of-code/day-71/TS-Class/README.md

   console.log(productEx.getProductInfo()); // Default price: ID: 1, Name: Widget, Price: $0

+  // Use the 'getter' to update the price console.log(productEx.price);

-  // Use the 'setter' to update the price productEx.price = 20.0;
+// Use the 'setter' to update the price productEx.price=20;

   console.log(productEx.getProductInfo()); // Updated price: ID: 1, Name: Widget, Price: $20